dfandrich/spec-tree/README.md

 This is what you would get when using `mgarepo co -s X` for each package.

-All scripts other than `checkout-all-specs` and `update-all-specs` also support the standard checkout format (a.k.a. "individual packages") which looks
+Most scripts (the exceptions are listed in the usage section below) also support the standard checkout format (a.k.a. "individual packages") which looks
 like: